qexat/garnet/doc/types.md

 attached to it.
 By default they're consecutive positive integers starting from 0, but the programmer may assign arbitrary values to them.
-Because of these they are always an integer number type under the hood, and TODO we need to define what the default is; `U32`?  `Usize`?
+Because of these they are always an integer number type under the hood, by default the smallest integer type that they will fit into.

 TODO we also need to be able to specify what the type is, a la Rust's `repr` declaration.

-There's also some common operations on enums that we would like to support, via auto-generated functions or whatever: iterate over them, tell whether or not an integer is a valid member of the set (ie, do a checked conversion), to convert them to and from strings, and to be able to combine them into bitmasks.
-Because we have nominal types everywhere, the values of an enum may not be treated as an integer, they need an explicit cast.
+There's also some common operations on enums that we would like to support, via auto-generated functions or whatever: iterate over all their members, tell whether or not an integer is a valid member of the set (ie, do a checked conversion), to convert them to and from strings, and to be able to combine them into bitmasks.
+Because we have nominal types everywhere, the values of an enum may not be treated as an integer, they need an explicit cast, but that cast is always valid.

 Sums are real tagged unions, like Rust's enum types.
-There's a few
-differences: Each member is its own type, and can be separated from the discriminant.
+There's a few differences from Rust: Each member is its own type, and can be separated from the discriminant.

 ```rust
 -- The $ syntax denotes a struct instead of a tuple; TODO: This is